raspberrypilearning/llm-rpi/en/step_3.md

   </div>
 </html>

-## Pull and run a model for your Ollama instance
+## Pull and run a model for your Ollama

 In simple terms, "pulling a model" means downloading a specific AI model that Ollama will use to perform tasks.